Another Pretty Face

 |Shared By:||George Perkins on Jun 29, 2008|

 Pitch 1: Begin about 40' right of the start of Question of Balance, or about 10' left of the start of Tostadas Comquesta and a big right-facing corner.
 [Note this climb is NOT the one with new bolts immediately right of Question's p1- that is a new 5.11 variation start to Question; Pretty Face begins farther right of that start.]
 Spy the lower left end of the obvious roof to get your bearings.
-A tricky 5.10- slab move without good pro immediately near you lets you move left to a fixed pin at the lower left corner of this roof (you might be able to also climb up steep double cracks from the left to get to this pin at 5.10+).
-Step left to two twig-like pine "trees", and follow continuous 5.10- cracks and flakes, passing another fixed pin, and reach a 3-bolt anchor after 150'.
-Note that Taos Rock suggests to belay in a lower location (before the anchor was upgraded to 3 bolts it was probably better to stop lower down, but now it is better to go as described here).
+A tricky 5.10- slab move without good pro immediately near you lets you move left to a new bolt [this replaced a partially driven fixed pin here] at the lower left corner of this roof.
+[You could also climb a direct start to this point-- steeper angling cracks from the left to get to this bolt at 5.10+.]
+Step left to two twig-like pine "trees", and follow 5.10- cracks and flakes, passing another fixed pin at a face section, and reach a 3-bolt anchor after 150'.
+Although the guidebooks and the old topo suggest to belay in a lower location, it is better to do as described here.
 Excellent pitch.

-Pitch 2: Traverse left from the belay to the first bolt (~5.10 with potential to fall onto the belay).
-The well-protected crux of the climb is the 5.11 thin face between the 1st and 2nd bolts.
-After the 2nd bolt, the difficulty eases but it's a 25' runout getting to the next bolt.
+Pitch 2: Traverse left from the belay to the first bolt (potential to fall onto the belay with a 5.10 move or two).
+The well-protected crux of the climb is the 5.11 slab section between the 1st and 2nd bolts.
+After the 2nd bolt, the difficulty eases but it's a 25' run-out getting to the next bolt.
 Before you get to the 3rd bolt, you can cut left on an easier but unprotected rail to join Question of Balance pitch 2 finger crack, or continue up the thin face past the 3rd bolt, after which you'll join Question midway through pitch 2 anyway.
-Follow this 5.9 finger crack up and right to an anchor (2 bolts, 1 piton).
-Classic face climbing.
-Because these bolts were replaced recently, falling on them is not as horrifying as it probably used to be.
+Follow this 5.9 finger crack up and right to an anchor with bolts & chains.
+Classic thin face/slab climbing.

-Rappel from here to the ground with 2 60m ropes (it will just barely reach), or continue up Question of Balance, which is recommended and the next 2 pitches are classic.
-The link-up of the 2 pitches of this route, p3 of Question of Balance, and the 5.11 variation finish through the right notch in the big roof has been dubbed Questa Direct.
+Rappel from the p2 anchor to the ground with 2 60m ropes (it will just barely reach); or continue up Question of Balance, which is recommended and the next 2 pitches are great.
 If you keep going and top out the dome, it should be about 5 pitches total, plus some easy scrambling.
 Walk off the east side.

 A nice topo is found on the Questa Direct page of Gary Clarks Classics collection